tebl/BulkyModem/BulkyModem UserPort Adapter/README.md

 # BulkyModem C64/128 UserPort Adapter
-This is an adapter for connecting up the *BulkyModem*, alternatively the functionally similar *BulkyModem-32*, up to everyone's favourite 8-bit system that's not the NES.
+This is an adapter for connecting up the *BulkyModem*, alternatively the functionally similar *BulkyModem-32*, up to everyone's favorite 8-bit system that's not the NES.
 Commodore 64!
 The answer is Commodore 64!
 Got that?
 Yes, it's also compatible with the Commodore 128 if that's what you were thinking about.
 It currently looks like this:

 ![BulkyModem Adapter](https://raw.githubusercontent.com/tebl/BulkyModem/main/gallery/build/adapter/012.jpg)